-Articles and papers by multifangled personnel
+Articles and papers by multifangled personnel and other relevant articles.

 Comparison of PIAAC and PISA Frameworks for Numeracy and Mathematical Literacy by Ido Gal & Dave Tout, OECD, May 2014.